 Thanks for checking out my website!
-My name's Michael, and I'm a student, programmer, and tech-lover.
+My name's Michael, and I'm a student, programmer, and engineer at heart.

-I'm from Bloomington, Indiana, and I'm currently a freshman at Princeton University (class of 2021).
-I love coding, finance, lifting, and the New England Patriots.
-In particular, I'm very passionate about developing blockchain-based applications and also investing in the nascent cryptocurrency market.
+I'm from Bloomington, Indiana, and I'm currently a junior at Princeton University (class of 2021).
 I've been coding since I was 12 years old, and programming has been a central part of my life ever since.
-I have tons of experience in a variety of programming languages and disciplines, and make sure to check out some of my projects below.
+Within the field of software engineering, I'm primarily interested in working with distributed systems, cryptography, and complex platform infrastructure.
+I have tons of experience in a variety of programming languages and disciplines, and make sure to check out some of my projects and work experiences below.

 Find out more about me on these links!

-I currently work with Zap to create a decentralized oracle curation platform on the Ethereum blockchain.
-I've been mainly focused on smart contract development, API development, and the creation of NodeJS packages.
+I worked as a remote developer with Zap to create a decentralized oracle curation platform on the Ethereum blockchain.
+My main focus revolved around smart contract development, API development, and the creation of NodeJS packages.

 Created DeVote, a decentralized voting application executed on the Ethereum blockchain.
 DeVote leveraged the anonymous nature of blockchain-based smart contracts to construct a framework for secure voting systems.
 Won Best First-Time Hack in a hackathon of over 700 programmers.
 In March 2018, my team created Nomen, a decentralized web authentication platform that used smart contracts for identity management and signature verification.
 Nomen won Ark.io's "Decentralize Everything" award.

 I worked with a team of other undergraduates, graduate students, and faculty to grade assignments for Princeton’s introductory Java CS course.
 This involved assigning qualitative feedback for students regarding program design, efficiency, and style.

 I'm currently a junior at Princeton University.